MatthewReid854/reliability/docs/Creating and plotting distributions.rst

 -   excess_kurtosis
 -   median
 -   mode
--   plot() - plots all functions (PDF,CDF,SF,HF,CHF)
+-   plot() - plots all functions (PDF,CDF,SF,HF,CHF).
+No additional arguments are accepted.
--   PDF() - plots the probability density function
+-   PDF() - plots the probability density function.
+Plotting keywords (such as xlabel, title, color) are accepted and used.
+If not specified they are preset.
--   CDF() - plots the cumulative distribution function
+-   CDF() - plots the cumulative distribution function.
+Plotting keywords (such as xlabel, title, color) are accepted and used.
+If not specified they are preset.
--   SF() - plots the survival function (also known as reliability function)
+-   SF() - plots the survival function (also known as reliability function).
+Plotting keywords (such as xlabel, title, color) are accepted and used.
+If not specified they are preset.
--   HF() - plots the hazard function
+-   HF() - plots the hazard function.
+Plotting keywords (such as xlabel, title, color) are accepted and used.
+If not specified they are preset.
--   CHF() - plots the cumulative hazard function
+-   CHF() - plots the cumulative hazard function.
+Plotting keywords (such as xlabel, title, color) are accepted and used.
+If not specified they are preset.
 -   quantile() - Calculates the quantile (time until a fraction has failed) for a given fraction failing.
 Also known as 'b' life where b5 is the time at which 5% have failed.
+Eg. dist.quantile(0.05) will give the b5 life.
 -   mean_residual_life() - Average residual lifetime of an item given that the item has survived up to a given time.
 Effectively the mean of the remaining amount (right side) of a distribution at a given time.
+You must specify the x-value at which to calculate MRL.
+Eg. dist.MRL(10)
 -   stats() - prints all the descriptive statistics.
 Same as the statistics shown using .plot() but printed to console.
 -   random_samples() - draws random samples from the distribution to which it is applied.
 Same as rvs in scipy.stats.
+You must specify the number of samples.
+Eg. data = dist.random_samples(100) will set data as a list of 100 random samples from the distribution.

 Section title